Rodney Roloff, Jumbo Loan Specialist Written by Rodney Roloff

-Updated February 17, 2026
+Updated May 6, 2026

 jumbo loans in California - 2026 Limits, Rates & Requirements for luxury home buyers in 2026

 A jumbo loan in California is a mortgage that exceeds the 2026 conforming loan limit of $832,750 in standard counties or $1,249,125 in high-cost areas like the Bay Area and Los Angeles.
-Unlike conforming loans backed by Fannie Mae and Freddie Mac, jumbo loans are held by lenders directly — which means no PMI, no maximum loan amount, and rates that now rival conforming.
+Unlike conforming loans backed by Fannie Mae and Freddie Mac, jumbo loans are held by lenders directly, which means no PMI, no maximum loan amount, and rates that now rival conforming.
 Here’s everything you need to know about limits, rates, requirements, and how to get the best deal in 2026.

 What Is a Jumbo Loan in California?